 Now, how much are these pants?
 They’re only $997.

-Which is quite a steal compared to how much money I spent trying to figure out and clone these perfect pair of pants (I’ve spent over $100k)?
+This is quite a steal compared to how much money I spent trying to figure out and clone these perfect pair of pants (I’ve spent over $100k).

 These pants come with a 30-Day 100% Ironclad Money-Back Guarantee.